We may earn money or products from the companies mentioned in this post.

 Before bed, do some yoga poses that will tone and stretch your muscles as well as help you unwind after a long day.
 (Stay tuned for the best Yoga poses to tone and relax before bed!)

-That is why I make it a goal to stay fit everywhere I go on vacation.
+That is why I make it a goal to keep working on whole body fitness everywhere I go on vacation.
 My next post will be from the Adirondacks in beautiful upstate, New York. –Alayna